Subscribe to blog updates via email »

 There’s your Amusing Ourselves to Death summary

 Amusing Ourselves to Death: Public Discourse in the Age of Show Business was published in 1985.
-This media theory classic – alongside Understanding Media, which I talked about on episode 248 – is more relevant than ever.
+This – alongside Understanding Media, which I talked about on episode 248 – is one of the best media studies books, and is more relevant than ever.
 I hope you enjoyed this summary.

 The Mind Management, Not Time Management audiobook is here!